Lochnivar/ashverse/notes/ideas.md

 # Ideas & Notes

 ## Random Ideas
-- The Fairfax and Meade families might be named after historical figures (Fairfax = Confederate connection?
-Meade = Union General Meade?)
+- The Fairfax and Haskell families might be named after historical figures (Fairfax = Confederate connection?
+Haskell = Union officer Frank A. Haskell at Gettysburg)
 - How do the families handle relationships across generations?
 Do they maintain family traditions?
 - The "quiet secession" of California - how does this actually work?
 Economic?
 Political?
 Both?
 - Native super-states: which tribes consolidate?
 How do they maintain sovereignty?